Monday, January 17, 2022

 Matching the ad tagline to an actor’s behavior might be safer when the endorsement is from the celebrity’s role persona than from their personal life.
 Studies at University of Newcastle and Monash University found that endorsements by the characters produced better attitudes toward the advertisement, attitudes toward the brand, and intentions to purchase the item.
 The reason is that the associations held by consumers are limited and fully known.
 But the real-life person can subsequently misbehave, dragging down the value of the endorsed brand.

-An extramarital affair, a DUI, a lapse in “professional integrity.”
+An extramarital affair, a DUI, a lapse in professional integrity.
 Reports of each of these were presented to a sample of Millennials by researchers at University of Leeds, University of Kent, and University of Sheffield.
-As in similar studies, there was indeed a drop in the celebrity’s endorsement credibility.
+There was indeed a drop in the celebrity’s endorsement credibility.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.